thycotic/rabbitmq-helper/docs/usecases/management/node-diagnostics.md

 #select all queues which have a node as their salve node
 $queues | Where-Object {$_.slave_nodes.Contains('rabbit@Nefarian')} | Select name,node | format-list

+#select all queues and their respective effective policies
+$queues | Select name,effective_policy_definition | format-list

 ```